 But what if you could spy out their results, backlink profiles, and all and benefit from this intel in order to outrank them?

 That's the job of a SEO competitive analysis (an example of which you'll find here).

-Luckily, if you know how to use market analysis tools, you can.
-In this article we’ll focus on the most important aspects of a market research and some other important aspects of your promotion in SERP.
-By doing a SEO competitor analysis example, we’ll show you how you can:
+Luckily, if you know how to use market tools, you can.
+In this article, we’ll focus on the most important aspects of a market research and some other important aspects of your promotion in SERP.
+By doing an SEO competitor analysis example, we’ll show you how you can: